A Survey of the Evolution of Language Model-Based Dialogue Systems: Data, Task and Models: LLM-based Dialogue System

-By focusing on enhancing the internal status of the dialogue context and allowing seamless interactions with external sources, LLM-based systems can become more sophisticated, effective, and capable of delivering personalized, trustworthy, helpful, up-to-date responses to various user queries and requests \citep{wang2023interactive}.
-Recently, Tu et al. \citep{tu2023characterchat} utilize persona (internal) and profile memory (external) simultaneously to generate personalized responses while Zhang et al. \cite{zhang2023memoryaugmented} alternatively take advantage of short-term memory (internal) and long-term memory (external).
+By focusing on enhancing the cognitive understanding of the dialogue context and allowing seamless interactions with external sources, LLM-based systems can become more sophisticated, effective, and capable of delivering personalized, trustworthy, helpful, up-to-date responses to various user queries and requests \citep{wang2023interactive, acikgoz2025desideratumconversationalagentscapabilities}.
+For examples, Tu et al. \citep{tu2023characterchat} utilize persona (internal) and profile memory (external) simultaneously to generate personalized responses while Xu et al. \cite{dulemon} alternatively take advantage of short-term memory (i.e., internal reasoning) and long-term memory (i.e., external source).
 Within the multi-persona collaboration framework TPE (Thinker, Planner, and Executor), Wang et al. \citep{wang2023tpe} leverage the internal status of dialogue context to guide the planning use of different external knowledge sources, regarding different sources as one specific type of conceptual tools.
 In addition, Sumers et al. \citep{sumers2023cognitive} propose \texttt{CoALA}, which delineates a language agent that incorporates modular memory components, a structured action space for interactions with both internal memory and external environments, and a generalized decision-making process for action selection.